Joint Occupational Health and Safety Committees

 - work cooperatively with the employer in the investigation and resolution of health and safety complaints, concerns or work refusals;

-- work cooperatively with management in undertaking inspections, inquiries, and investigations concerning health and safety;
+- work cooperatively with management in undertaking or monitoring inspections, inquiries, and investigations concerning health and safety;

 - participate in the yearly review of the Occupational Health and Safety Policy;